18 Top Things to Do in NYC in Winter

 Chelsea Piers, for example, is one of the most beloved activity playgrounds for adults in New York City.
 The mega sports complex on the Hudson River touches everything from baseball and basketball to figure skating, football, ice hockey, and even golf and rock climbing.

-For winter time, Chelsea Piers features two indoor rock climbing walls.
+For wintertime, Chelsea Piers features two indoor rock climbing walls.
 The 23-foot rock climbing wall at the Field House is great for all levels, while the Rock Wall at Pier 60 is one of the largest rock climbing gyms in all five boroughs.

 Other fun indoor activities within the 80,000-square-foot Field House include batting cages, open soccer and basketball, gymnastics, and more.
 You can even head over to The Golf Club for some indoor driving practice.

-Winter is magic in New York, with the twinkling lights and buzzing energy.
+Winter is magic in New York, with twinkling lights and buzzing energy.
 It also happens to be peak season at Lincoln Center for the New York City ballet, philharmonic, and opera.
-This is one of the premiere places in all of New York to really soak up the culture, so make sure to snag a ticket to one of the coveted events at this Upper West Side icon.
+This is one of the premier places in all of New York to really soak up the culture, so make sure to snag a ticket to one of the coveted events at this Upper West Side icon.

 Lincoln Center is more than a performance space.
 It is truly a destination, which receives more than five million visitors each year.
 Its gleaming white campus sits not far from Columbus Circle and is recognized by its iconic central fountain.
 It is home to 11 resident organizations and puts on roughly 3,000 programs and events each year.